 Your Chances Are Higher If You Live With Your Parents In The Same Household

-Due to the way the priority schemes are structured and the consequent flat allocations, living with your parents in the same household or living near your parents’ existing residence (under MCPS) gives you a better chance of a successful BTO application.
+Due to the way the priority schemes are structured and the consequent flat allocations, living with your parents in the same household or living near your parents’ existing residence under the FCS (Proximity) gives you a better chance of a successful BTO application.
 Not only do you have more ballot chances, you are also more likely to get a better flat allocation.

-Regardless of whether you are applying under the MCPS or MGPS, living with or near your parents means that you are eligible for the Proximity Housing Grant.
+Regardless of whether you are applying under the FCS or MGPS, living with or near your parents means that you are eligible for the Proximity Housing Grant.

 All in all, there are many incentives for couples to consider living with or near their parents.